janssen70/P/README.md

 The technology for this is called OAuth, now at version 2.0.
 However, OAuth 2.0 is fundamentally an authorization delegation framework, not for authentication, although it's often used as a foundation for it.
-Here are the primary use cases it was designed to address:
+The primary use cases it was designed to address are:

 1. Delegated API access